Investing in AI Healthcare Companies and Stocks

 Machines are becoming as good as humans in their ability to interpret medical images.
 About 40% of healthcare providers reportedly use some form of AI-powered, computer-assisted diagnostics like chatbots or apps that offer personalized health advice based on a patient’s data, biometric inputs from wearables, or the rich datasets contained in today’s electronic healthcare records (EHRs).

-While the investment opportunity into artificial intelligence has largely belonged to venture capital investors up to this point, the rapid growth of AI powered healthcare solutions means retail investors can now build an investment strategy around this emerging technology.
-Forget IBM and Dr. Watson – we’re talking about real pure play investments into AI healthcare companies here.
-We have compiled this Nanalyze Premium report for our readers where we identify seven stocks that are pure plays in this emerging space.
+While the investment opportunity for artificial intelligence has largely belonged to venture capitalists up until now, the rapid growth of AI-powered healthcare solutions means retail investors can now build an investment strategy around this emerging technology.
+Forget IBM and Dr. Watson – we’re talking about real pure-play investments in AI healthcare companies.

 In 2018, the global healthcare market reached a value of $8.5 trillion, with $3.65 trillion spent in the United States alone.
 There are very few trillion-dollar industries out there.
 If you’re able to capture even the tiniest percentage of that number, you can easily have a billion-dollar business.